lisamarie616/bring-it-rails-assessment/notes.md

-x add validations to models, for events make sure end time is after start time x add link to unassign item on event show page x add a view to show the user all items he/she is bringing to all events

-* set any necessary dependent: :destroy options
-* update User.from_omniauth method to pull in the user's first and last name
+x add validations to models, for events make sure end time is after start time x add link to unassign item on event show page x add a view to show the user all items he/she is bringing to all events x set any necessary dependent: :destroy options x update User.from_omniauth method to pull in the user's first and last name

 * figure out how to handle errors caused by users entering incorrectly formatted data into the More Items and Guests fields on the events new page (implemented a quick fix for the guests field, but need to revisit; if incorreclty formatted data in the items field, it will just be saved to the db with bad format, so need to rethink that also)
 * implement a better way to store and retrieve dates and times
 * REFACTOR!